stock broker – financial consultant – financial advisor – securities broker

 The application form for the FINRA exams that the Broker/ Dealer uses is called the U-4 form.
 If the firm you are going to work for is not a FINRA-member firm (for example a Registered Investment Advisor) a form U-10 is usually used.
 For further information on Registered Investment Advisor registration, click here.

 FINRA administers exams for its own requirements (that is they create their own study outlines and data bank of exam questions), as does the North American Securities Administrators Association (NASAA).
-Tests are given through test sites run by Prometric Test Centers and Pearson VUE Testing Centers.
+Tests are given through test sites run by Prometric Test Centers.
 Test Centers are located in many cities throughout the U.S. NFA exams include the Series 3, 30, and 31.
 NASAA exams include the Series 63, 65, and 66.

 Securities Exam Preparation, Inc. is a consulting organization specializing in self-study programs for FINRA(NASD) test preparation — and in coordinating registration services for Investment Advisors, Broker / Dealers, Commodity Trading Advisors, and Introducing Brokers.